-Separate statutory authorization for the selection of municipal judges exists for homerule cities and for general-law cities.

-Under home-rule, state law provides that the judge may be selected in the manner prescribed by the city charter.
-The selection may be by election or by appointment.
+Separate statutory authorization for the selection of municipal judges exists for home-rule cities and for general-law cities.
+Under home-rule, state law provides that the judge may be selected in the manner prescribed by the city charter.149 The selection may be by election or by appointment.

 General-law cities may provide by ordinance for the appointment or election of the municipal judge.
 The election of judges must be conducted in the same manner and for the same term as the mayor.
 If changing from the elective to the appointive method of selection, a new judge may not be appointed until after the incumbent's term has expired.
-When the mayor serves as ex officio judge, the city council may adopt an ordinance establishing the position of municipal judge and appoint a judge at any time into the position.
-That judge serves for the remaining unexpired term of the mayor and may be reappointed or the council may appoint another person into the position of judge.
+When the mayor serves as ex officio judge, there is no municipal judge.
+Rather, pursuant to Section 29.004(b) of the Government Code, the mayor exercises both the authority of mayor and judge without engaging in dual office holding.
+Specifically, Section 29.004(b) provides that a mayor in a general law city may serve in such a capacity as long as a city ordinance does not allow for either the election or appointment of a municipal judge.150 If the municipality authorizes an election, the judge shall be elected for the same term as the mayor.
+If, however, the municipality authorizes the appointment, the mayor immediately ceases to function as ex